netzero-labs/netzero-labs/docs/subscription/NetzeroUpdate.md

 ---

+**Why is the price in my currency higher than the USD price after exchange rate?**

+The pricing is suggested by the App Store and accounts for the exchange rate and VAT.
+In most cases, the difference is due to VAT, e.g. in the UK the prices include a 20% VAT.

+---

 **Why not offer a one-time purchase instead of a subscription?**

 Netzero incurs ongoing costs: cloud infrastructure costs, Tesla API charges, and development and support cost.
-A subscription model better reflects these continuing expenses.
+For now, a subscription model better reflects these continuing expenses.

 To reduce payment frequency, consider the annual plan (16% cheaper).
+We may consider one-time purchases in the future when we get more data on subscription use.

 ---